assimtech/tempo/README.md

     $production->addNode($server);

+Optionally, a node can also be given a role or multiple roles when registered in an environment

+    // tempo.php

+    // ...

+    // Give our node a single role
+    $server = new Tempo\Node('example.com');
+    $production->addNode($server, 'web');

+    // Or many at once
+    $production->addNode($server, array(
+        'db',
+        'cache',
+    ));

+    // example.com is now our web, db and cache server, we can later use this to do things to it in a Strategy

 #### Tasks

 A Task is a PHP [callable](http://www.php.net/manual/en/language.types.callable.php) which achieves a singular goal.
 We aim to include enough common tasks in tempo such that most people don't have to write one.
 However you can add your own tasks to tempo if you want to perform something specific (or send us a pull request if you think others might use your task).